Last Updated on November 4, 2020

-I’m not sure why I’ve always been fascinated by beetroots.
+If you shy away from cooking beets don't miss my convenience tip at the end of this blog post.
+I'm not sure, why I've always been fascinated by these roots.
 Its incredible color might be one of the reasons, but I also enjoy its earthy taste which is not comparable to any other vegetable.
+But first let's take a closer look at the root's health benefits.

-What I love best about these veggie burgers?
-After you’ve prepared the dough, the meatless patties can be baked within 25 minutes in your oven.
+What I love best about this veggie patty recipe?
+After you've prepared the mix, the meatless patties can be baked within 25 minutes in your oven.
 When I have the choice, I always prefer the baking oven over the frying pan for my clean eating meals.
 Ok, it takes a bit longer in the oven than frying in a pan but still the advantages prevail…

 Baking in the oven: